 Yes!
 We will have a scalder for skin-on pork products

 Yes, we are planning on offering color labels to producers.

 Can you grade my products?

-Yes, the plan is to have a USDA grader on-site to grade carcasses.
-We plan to relay that information back to producers to help influence herd management decisions.
+Yes, we plan to have a USDA grader on-site to grade carcasses.
+This information will be relayed back to producers to help inform herd management decisions.

 How do you define local?